MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/manage/customize-the-app-launcher.md

 ::: moniker-end

-In Microsoft 365 können Sie schnell und einfach mit dem App-Startfeld zu Ihren e-Mails, Kalendern, Dokumenten und apps gelangen ([Weitere Informationen](https://support.office.com/article/79f12104-6fed-442f-96a0-eb089a3f476a.aspx)).
-Dies sind apps, die Sie mit Microsoft 365 sowie benutzerdefinierte apps erhalten, die Sie aus dem [SharePoint Store](https://support.office.com/article/dd98e50e-d3db-4ecb-9bb7-82b189822d43.aspx) oder [Azure AD](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher)hinzufügen.
+In Microsoft 365 können Sie schnell und einfach mit dem App-Startfeld zu Ihren e-Mails, Kalendern, Dokumenten und apps gelangen ([Weitere Informationen](https://support.microsoft.com/office/79f12104-6fed-442f-96a0-eb089a3f476a)).
+Dies sind apps, die Sie mit Microsoft 365 sowie benutzerdefinierte apps erhalten, die Sie aus dem [SharePoint Store](https://support.microsoft.com/office/dd98e50e-d3db-4ecb-9bb7-82b189822d43) oder [Azure AD](https://msdn.microsoft.com/office/office365/howto/connect-your-app-to-o365-app-launcher)hinzufügen.

-Sie können dem App-Startfeld auch eigene benutzerdefinierte Kacheln hinzufügen, die auf SharePoint-Websites, externe Websites, Legacy-Apps usw. verweisen.
-Die benutzerdefinierte Kachel wird unter den Apps **Alle** des App-Startfelds angezeigt.
-Sie können sie aber an die **Start**-Apps anheften und Ihre Benutzer anweisen, ebenso zu verfahren.
-Auf diese Weise sind die relevanten Websites, Apps und Ressourcen für Ihre Arbeit leicht zu finden.
-Im folgenden Beispiel wird eine benutzerdefinierte Kachel mit dem Namen "Contoso-Portal" verwendet, um auf die SharePoint-Intranetwebsite einer Organisation zuzugreifen.
+You can add your own custom tiles to the app launcher that point to SharePoint sites, external sites, legacy apps, and more.
+The custom tile appears under the app launcher's **All** apps, but you can pin it to the **Home** apps and instruct your users to do the same.
+This makes it easy to find the relevant sites, apps, and resources to do your job.
+In the below example, a custom tile called "Contoso Portal" is used to access an organization's SharePoint intranet site.

 ![App-Startprogramm](../../media/7acc06cc-ac7a-4c6e-8ea7-81570a5bdbab.png)